YahooArchive/YaraParser/README.md

      java -jar jar/YaraParser.jar train --train-file sample_data/train.conll --dev-file sample_data/dev.conll --model-file /tmp/model beam:64 iter:10

 You can kill the process whenever you find that the model performance is converging on the dev data.
-The parser achieved an unlabeled accuracy __86.61__ and labeled accuracy __80.98__ on the dev set in the 8th iteration.
+The parser achieved an unlabeled accuracy __88.95__ and labeled accuracy __83.00__ on the dev set in the 10th iteration.

 Performance numbers are produced after each iteration.
-The following is the performance on the dev after the 8th iteration:
+The following is the performance on the dev after the 10th iteration:

-    4.56 ms for each arc!
+    3.54 ms for each arc!
-	60.48 ms for each sentence!
+	46.87 ms for each sentence!

-	Labeled accuracy: 80.98
+	Labeled accuracy: 83.00
-	Unlabeled accuracy:  86.61
+	Unlabeled accuracy:  88.95
-	Labeled exact match:  26.76
+	Labeled exact match:  23.94
-	Unlabeled exact match:  40.85
+	Unlabeled exact match:  42.25

 Next, you can run the developed model on the test data:

-     java -jar jar/YaraParser.jar parse_conll --test-file sample_data/test.conll --model-file /tmp/model_iter8 --inf-file /tmp/model --out /tmp/test.output.conll
+     java -jar jar/YaraParser.jar parse_conll --test-file sample_data/test.conll --model-file /tmp/model_iter10 --inf-file /tmp/model --out /tmp/test.output.conll

 You can finally evaluate the output data:

-	java -jar jar/YaraParser.jar eval --gold-file sample_data/test.conll --parsed-file /tmp/test.output.conll
+	java -jar jar/YaraParser.jar eval --gold-file sample_data/test.conll --parsed-file /tmp/test.output.conll --inf-file /tmp/model

-    Labeled accuracy: 69.48
+    Labeled accuracy: 68.86
-	Unlabeled accuracy:  74.31
+	Unlabeled accuracy:  73.90
-	Labeled exact match:  17.54
+	Labeled exact match:  19.30
 	Unlabeled exact match:  24.56

 # API USAGE